OpenClassrooms/slack-pull-request-notifier/README.md

 Then you have to configure your Github webhook.

-Go to your settings and add webhook with following configuration :
+Go to your repository settings and add webhook with following configuration :

     Payload URL: http://<YOUR_DOMAIN>:9321/github-webhook
     Content type: application/json